 Quality assurance right from the start

 “For more than 20 years, we have relied on the data recording and analysis of all motions of the machines.
-Due to our highly performant, scalable, and adaptable manufacturing software - and primarily due to our analysis tool AMS Analysis-CI - problems and interrelations can be revealed “live” during the ramp-up phase.
+Due to our high performance, scalable, and adaptable manufacturing software - and primarily due to our analysis tool AMS Analysis-CI - problems and interrelations can be revealed “live” during the ramp-up phase.
 Advanced Analytics play a key role in it“, say STIWA Application Engineers Thomas Langthaler and Patrick Meisinger, who were responsible for the successful connection of the software tools within Valeo.